 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.

-I.D.1.a) Facilities I.D.1.a).(1) There must be adequate inpatient and outpatient facilities, examining areas, chart and record-keeping systems for use in patient treatment, conference rooms, and research laboratories.
-(Core) I.D.1.a).(2) There must be adequate space for faculty members' offices.
-(Core) I.D.1.a).(3) There must be space for study, chart work, and dictation.
-(Core) I.D.1.a).(4) There must be state-of-the-art clinical laboratory facilities that report rapidly the results of necessary laboratory evaluations, including clinical-pathological, electrophysiological, imaging, and other studies needed by neurological services.
-(Core)

-I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core)

-I.D.2.a) access to food while on duty; (Core)

-I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+(Core) I.D.1.a) Laboratory facilities must include a clinical cytogenetics and genomics laboratory, a clinical biochemical genetics laboratory, and a clinical molecular genetics and genomics laboratory.
+(Core) I.D.1.b) Clinical facilities must include space for patient care activities and facilities for record storage and retrieval.
+(Core) I.D.1.c) Education facilities must include office space, meeting rooms, classrooms, laboratory space, and research facilities.
+(Core) I.D.1.d) Residents should have access to computer-based genetic diagnostic systems and audiovisual resources.
+(Core) I.D.1.e) There should be patients of all ages and both sexes, including obstetric patients, with a wide range of genetic disorders and disorders with a genetic component.
+(Core) I.D.1.e).(1) This must include at least 300 different patients or families per resident in a two-year period.
+(Core) I.D.1.e).(2) Patients and families must be seen in both outpatient and inpatient settings.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)